-🚣 Human capital 🎐 Intellectual capital 🥯 Societal capital 🕒 Financial capital 🔅 Manufactured capital 🥖 Natural capital Risks / Opportinities Capitals Stakeholders Initiatives Evolving in an ever more connected and fast-paced global work environment, today's young talents expect more flexibilityin their personal organisation.
+半 Human capital 🌻 Intellectual capital 🦃 Societal capital 😓 Financial capital 🌞 Manufactured capital 🦻 Natural capital

+Risks / opportinities Capital Stakeholders Initiatives Evolving in an ever more connected and fast-paced global work environment, today's young talent expect more flexibility for their personal organisation.
 Clients, society Our model is by nature human-centric and decentralised.
 In all of our offices, we encourage the implementation of new ways of working which foster cooperation and collective intelligence, increase efficiency and enhance employee satisfaction.
-We also wantour people to generate and implement new ideas to improve both our internal processes and our offering.
-Local internal satisfaction surveys are carried out on a regular basis and action plans put in place to continuously improve life-work balance.
-We are implementing a peer coaching and feedback culture, which we are trickling down the organisation with programmes such as ReCoach programme, and LEAD.
+We also want our people to generate and implement new ideas to improve both our internal processes and our offering.
+Local internal satisfaction surveys are carried out on a regular basis and action plans put in place to continuously improve work-life balance.
+We are implementing a peer coaching and feedback culture, which we are trickling down the organisation with programmes such as ReCoach, and LEAD.
 Diversity ought to be encouraged, not only for moral / ethical reasons, but also because more diversity is profitable of our business model.
 Clients, society Building a diverse talent pool is one of our top priorities.
-Both and Group and local levels, we have implemented initiatives to fight against discriminations and promote gender diversity & inclusion.
-We have appointed a C-suite executive as diversity & inclusion leader at Group level.
-KPIs: Women account for over 54% of our staff, 39% of our Leadership Team and 67% of our Group Governance Council.
+Both at group and local levels, we have implemented initiatives to fight against discriminations and promote gender diversity and inclusion.
+We have appointed a C-suite executive as D&I leader at Group level.
+KPIs: women account for over 54% of our staff, 39% of our leadership team and 67% of our GGC.
 We have set ourselves the objective of having 25% of women as partners in 2025.
-International Integrated Partnership Structure Although it is demanding, growing as an international integrated partnership favours long-term reinforcement and transparency, all for the benefit of our clients. & .:. & Clients, Society, Professionals International expansion has been, is, and will be one of the keys to our development.
+International integrated partnership structure Although it is demanding, growing as an international integrated partnership favours long-term reinforcement and transparency, all for the benefit of our clients.
+4) 22 80 Clients, society, professionals International expansion has been, is, and will be one of the keys to our development.
 We never fear to venture into new territories and discover new cultures, and we have faith in our unique partnership model.
-We have steadily grown our coverage in the last 20 years, and in the last 6 years only, have gone from 73 to 90+ countries and territories where we now have fully- fledged integrated Mazars offices.
+We have steadily grown our coverage in the last 20 years, and in the last six years only, have gone from 73 to 90+ countries and territories where we now have fully-fledged integrated Mazars offices.
 We are a truly multicultural group, with 28.400 professionals worldwide and 1,020 partners.
-KPIs: According to the latest IAB survey, we rank: 14th worldwide for turnover 12th in audit worldwide 12th in advisory 14th in tax 15th in North America 15th in Latin America 13th in the Middle East 8th in Europe 7th in Africa 17th in Asia Pac Our ability to serve our clients or our reputation in the marketplace can be severely impacted by the failure of a member firm. & :: Clients, Society, Professionals Global process and specific procedures have been put in place and are prominently featured in our global Risk Manual and Quality Assurance Manuals.
+KPIs: according to the latest IAB survey, we rank: 14 th worldwide for turnover 12 th in audit worldwide 12 th in audit worldwide 12 th in Advisory 14 th in tax 15 th in North America 15 th in North America 13 th in the Middle East 8 th in Europe 7 th in Africa 17 th in Asia Pac Our ability to serve our clients or our reputation in the marketplace can be severely impacted by the failure of a member firm.
+4) 22 8 Clients, society, professionals Global process and specific procedures have been put in place and are prominently featured in our global risk manual and quality assurance manuals.
 Each of our integrated and correspondent countries must complete a self-assessment on a yearly basis.
-They are also regularly subject to international inspections, led by Mazars Quality Control experienced partners and senior staff.
+They are also regularly subject to international inspections, led by Mazars quality control experienced partners and senior staff.